 Prior to joining Co.act, Allandra served as deputy director of Detroit Future City, where she managed the organization’s strategic priorities, internal operations and fiscal affairs while providing key leadership in strategic planning, management and connecting organization mission, vision, values, and programmatic priorities.
 She has also worked as a consultant at DEXDesign Associates, where she specialized in developing and delivering capacity building technical assistance to community based nonprofit organizations and small businesses, and she managed the Title IV-E Funding Program of the Wayne County Juvenile Assessment Center.
 She holds a master’s degree in public administration specializing in nonprofit organization and management from Oakland University, where she is also an adjunct faculty member, teaching courses on nonprofit management.
 Allandra has served as a Detroit Revitalization Fellow and is a graduate of Leadership Detroit Class.
 She is the co-founder and treasurer of D.Cipher, an arts-based mastermind collective and nonprofit serving the Detroit artist community.
 When she is not working, she enjoys songwriting, spending time with her energetic nephews, traveling and discovering new music.

-Currently, she is co-founding Onyx Comix with her business partner.
-Onyx comix is a comic book organization geared towards improving representation of black characters and creators in fantasy and sci-fi comics.
+She is the co-founder of Onyx Comix; a comic book organization geared toward improving representation of black characters and creators in fantasy and sci-fi comics.
 In her spare time, she enjoys reading manga, playing video games, and a thrilling game of DnD.

 In her role as the Senior Director of Program Strategy & Innovation, Kyla oversees the co-creation of capacity building programs and community-centered grant-making for social change organizations with an emphasis on equity and access, network building and cross-sector collaboration.